Last Updated on May 30, 2023 by Dr Gustavo Assatourians DDS

 The main causes of halitosis or bad breath are related to an enormous proliferation of bacteria in our mouths.

 Bad breath originates from different oral and gastrointestinal health problems within us, and the most common and well-known is dental cavities.
-Just a small space in our mouth can have a mix of saliva and remains of products derived from our food.
+Just a small space in our mouth can have a mix of saliva and the remains of products derived from our food.
 That space alone can contain millions of bacteria that proliferate easily, and within a brief time, it can become a dental plaque, faster than what it takes you to read this article.
 This is the reason dentists around the world recommend brushing your teeth at least three times a day, the average number of times a person eats.

 Why brush your teeth?